Technologicat/unpythonic/doc/macros.md

 Also, in my opinion, `unittest` is overly verbose to use; automated tests are already a particularly verbose kind of program, even if the testing syntax is minimal.

-[Pytest](https://docs.pytest.org/en/latest/), on the other hand, provides compact syntax by hijacking the assert statement, but its import hook (to provide that syntax) can't coexist with MacroPy's macro expander.
+[Pytest](https://docs.pytest.org/en/latest/), on the other hand, provides compact syntax by hijacking the assert statement, but its import hook (to provide that syntax) can't coexist with a macro expander, which also needs to install a different import hook.
 It's also fairly complex.

 The central functional requirement for whatever would be used for testing `unpythonic` was to be able to easily deal with macro-enabled Python.
 No hoops to jump through, compared to testing regular Python, in order to be able to test all of `unpythonic` (including `unpythonic.syntax`) in a uniform way.